 “Masculinity is a prison, Jaymes,” said Akaya.
 “And he’s got a sentence to serve out.”

-roth I-arrrh-Aretirementplan
+roth I-arrrh-A

 The hardest part of pirate life is not procuring treasure, or burying it… it’s marking the X. The pirates will be so happy to avoid the most strenuous part of the process that this plan is sure to work.